my-conservation-life/Conservation360/db/clean_planting_csv/README.md

 ## Usage

-Lines 7 and 8 of the script must be updated with a valid email and password for the ODK API.
+The script will ask for the input of a valid email and password for the ODK API.
 New developers on the project should reach out to a Conservation360 administrator and ask them to create a new User account for them at ODK: [https://docs.getodk.org/central-users/#central-users-app-overview](https://docs.getodk.org/central-users/#central-users-app-overview)

 To run the script, change directory via the command line into the location of your Conservation360/db/clean_planting_csv folder.
 This folder should contain the clean_planting_API_call.py script.
 From there the script is run via Python.

 ```console
 foo@bar:~$ python clean_planting_API_call.py
 ```
+Enter your email and password into the terminal when prompted.
 If the script runs successfully, you will see the following output in your terminal:

 ```console
 raw planting API data outputted to build_Tree-planting_1625058144.csv